KryPar/Python-Bootcamp-todoapp2/README.md

 # to do app
-# Simple task management application with registration and login functionality.
+# Simple task management application with registration and login options.